-The data_types.quantity.date_time package includes three absolute date/time concepts: DV_DATE, DV_TIME, DV_DATE_TIME, a relative concept: DV_DURATION, and the concept of partial dates and times, via DV_PARTIAL_DATE, DV_PARTIAL_TIME.
-The date_time package is illustrated in FIGURE 9.
+The data_types.quantity.date_time package includes three absolute date/time concepts: DV_DATE, DV_TIME, DV_DATE_TIME, and a relative concept: DV_DURATION.
+The representations of all of these are ISO8601:2004-compatible date/time strings.
+They also include the ISO8601 semantics for partial dates and times.
+The date time package is illustrated in FIGURE 9.

-FIGURE 9 rm.data types.quantity.date time Package
+FIGURE 9 rm.data_types.quantity.date_time Package